Autofat Cells for Acne Scar

 Face Acne Scar

-• Requires 10cc –20cc of injectable purified fat/stem cells in total.
+• Requires 10cc –20cc of injectable purified fat cells in total.

 • Efficiently repairs scar tissues including traumatic scars